JuliaIO/EzXML.jl/docs/src/manual.md

 indicates the reader just read an opening tag of an element node while the latter does the reader just read an ending tag of an element node.

 In addition to these functions, there are several functions that are specific to the streaming reader.
 The `nodedepth(<reader>)` function returns the depth of the current node.
 The `expandtree(<reader>)` function expands the current node into a complete subtree rooted at the node.
-This function is useful when you want to use the DOM interfaces for the node.
+This function is useful when you want to use the DOM API for the node.
 However, the expanded subtree is alive until the next read of a new node.
 That means you cannot keep references to (parts of) the expanded subtree.